kristinkspanos/linear_regression_tennis/README.md

 # Linear Regression - Tennis
 ## Project Goals
-You will create a linear regression model that predicts the outcome for a tennis player based on their playing habits.
-By analyzing and modeling the Association of Tennis Professionals (ATP) data, you will determine what it takes to be one of the best tennis players in the world.
+Create a linear regression model that predicts the outcome for a tennis player based on their playing habits.

 ## built with
 * Python 3